 Such long term collaboration has enabled sharing of ideas and resources amongst the diverse partners to provide a larger added value.
-Since 2010 the network is led by Prof. Patrice Simon (France) and Dr. M. Rosa Palacin (Spain).
+From 2010 to 2017 the network was led by Prof. Patrice Simon (France) and Dr. M. Rosa Palacin (Spain).
 Since December 2017, the direction is represented by Christian Masquelier (France), Robert Dominko (Slovenia) and Patrik Johansson (Sweden), director and deputy directors.
 The team is composed of CNRS-funded managers, Anne Charbonnier, Administrator and Cédric Chazel, Intellectual Property Manager [see Chart organization].

 ALISTORE-ERI academics meet twice a year with members of the Industrial Club to present most recent discoveries and last achievements, discuss perspective trends, build-up collaborative European projects and set up the global scientific and financial policy.